 Some newspapers dubbed the awards ceremony the “Eco Oscars“.
 As you may expect, the ceremony, which was filmed by the BBC and aired a few hours later, had a huge focus on sustainability.
 No guests were flown in from overseas, the awards themselves were upcycled from waste materials, there was a paperless policy, no plastic was used to build the stage and all canapés were plant-based.
 Plus, guests were asked to make sustainable clothing choices for the evening.
 (For example, re-wearing an item from their closet or renting from a sustainable brand.)

 The duchess re-wore a dress from her first red carpet debut ten years earlier (full details below).

 The stage changed throughout the evening, but we show it with a globe projection above.
 The second image provides a closer look at the gold leaves, inspired by Earthshot’s logo, which trailed across the show space.

-Let’s take a quick look at some of the celebrities who walked the vibrant green carpet.
-Here’s footballer Mo Salah, who presented one of the awards and footballing legend and Earthshot Prize Council member Dani Alves with his wife Joana Sanz (she looked stunning!)
+Lots of celebrities walked the vibrant green carpet, including footballer Mo Salah, who presented one of the awards and footballing legend and Earthshot Prize Council member Dani Alves with his wife Joana Sanz (she looked stunning!)

 Emma Thompson re-wore what she referred to as her “dame suit” (the suit she wore to receive her damehood), while Emma Watson made headlines by having an outfit created from 10 items of clothing purchased at Oxfam.